 Deadline: Submissions are accepted on a rolling basis.

 Established in 1965, the Journal of Belarusian Studies is the oldest English-language scholarly periodical on Belarusian studies in the world.
 Today the Journal is a bilingual peer-reviewed publication edited and produced in London.

 The Journal invites submissions of articles (normally between 5,000 and 12,000 words) and book reviews in all fields of Belarusian studies.
 The Journal particularly encourages work that is devoted to areas of transnational inquiry and which probe new scholarly approaches to Belarusian Studies.

 It aims to promote interdisciplinary exchange between scholars in all major fields of Belarusian studies.
 The substantive focus of the journal is on Belarusian society, particularly on societal and cultural change.

-The Journal is published in Belarusian and English languages and welcomes submissions in one of these two languages.
+The Journal is published in the English language and welcomes submissions in English.
 For the Belarusian version of the Journal click here.